ANI717/Headless-Jetson-Nano-Setup/README.md

 hostname -I
 ```
 Connect using the IP address.<br/>
-Once login complete, the Micro-USB cable can be removed.
+Once login complete, the Micro-USB cable can be disconnected.

 ## Install Jetcard AI-IOT Services
 Run following command.